 The more cynical side of the internet believes the company revealed Starfield when it did to distract from the announcement of Fallout 76, which didn’t have the best reception, even prior to its release.
 The company had to have known the community wouldn’t take kindly to an online Fallout game, so perhaps Starfield and The Elder Scrolls: VI were revealed to hold fans over.
 Bethesda would never admit that, of course.

 At E3 2019, Todd Howard, Elon Musk, and The Game Award’s Geoff Keighley had a discussion about developing games, among other things — and Starfield was brought up.
 Howard told the audience he went to Musk’s company, SpaceX, to gather information and inspiration for Starfield.
-This means Bethesda is attempting to keep the game based in reality, while still making it fun to play.
+This means Bethesda is attempting to keep the game based in reality while still making it fun to play.
 Howard used the word “authenticity” to describe the way Starfield is supposed to feel.

 In the same chat, Howard described possibly using Helium-3 to fuel rockets in-game.
-This, ostensibly, hints that some sort of space travel will be available in the final product.
+This ostensibly hints that some sort of space travel will be available in the final product.
 “We have to game-ify it some, so it’s not as punishing as actual space travel,” Howard added.
-He compared space travel in Starfield to “flight in the ’40s,” in that it’s still fairly dangerous.
+He compared space travel in Starfield to “flight in the ’40s” in that it’s still fairly dangerous.
 All of this will be fully realized, thanks in part to collaboration with Musk’s SpaceX.

 This talk occurred in 2019, so much of what was mentioned could change — as games typically evolve tremendously throughout their development.
 Certain ideas stick, while others — even if enormous amounts of time and resources are spent on them — might not ever come to be.

-Typically, Bethesda has multiple projects going on at once — with one getting the majority of the focus, while the others sit to the side and gestate.
+Typically, Bethesda has multiple projects going on at once — with one getting the majority of the focus while the others sit to the side and gestate.
 We know the company filed for Starfield’s trademark in 2013, which means it had to have been thinking about it for a while prior to that.
 In speaking with Eurogamer, Howard said the studio had been at least discussing the game since 2004, with Bethesda fully dedicating staff to it around 2015.

-- Marvel’s Loki series: Everything we know about the Disney+ show
+- Everything we know about the Dead Space Remake

-- The best sci-fi movies on Netflix right now
+- The 50 best movies on Netflix right now